 from which the \pd{} joint effect follows to be

 This term is conventionally referred to as \emph{local conditional mutual information}.
 This local mutual information is closely related to the mutual information via

-It measures the joint information content of $y$ and $z$ and vanishes it they are independent.
-The probability distribution is fundamentally tied to the model via

-Importantly we cannot simplify everything through specializing to cases for which the local mutual information vanishes, e.g. conditional independent data distributions.
+It measures the joint information content of $y$ and $z$ and vanishes if they are independent.
+Importantly, we cannot simplify everything through specializing to cases for which the local mutual information vanishes, e.g., conditional independent data distributions.

-The simplest way of achieving this is via $p(y|c,x)=p(y|x)$ or equivalently $p(y,c|x)=p(y|x)p(c|x)$ (requiring this for either $y$ or $z$ is sufficient).
+The simplest way of achieving this is via $p(y|c,x)=p(y|x)$ or equivalently, $p(y,c|x)=p(y|x)p(c|x)$ (requiring this for either $y$ or $z$ is sufficient).
 However, this renders either $y$ or $z$ uninformative for the prediction.
 We dub this the local \emph{mutual information dilemma}.
-It states that we either have to explicitly calculate the local mutual information, which practically difficult, or alternatively, break the feature dependencies and thereby inevitably evaluate the model off-manifold.
+It states that we either have to explicitly calculate the local mutual information, which is difficult in practice, or alternatively, break the feature dependencies and thereby inevitably evaluate the model off-manifold.